New Faculty Orientation

 Faculty Learning Communities

 A Faculty Learning Community (FLC) consists of a group of faculty who commit to meet on a regular basis to study or discuss an issue of mutual interest.
 CTLA offers a wide variety of FLCs every academic year.
+Applications are generally due in early September.
+Contact CTLA for more information.

-Creative Teaching Grants
+Innovative Teaching Grants

 Faith Integration Workshops and Events